arminshzd/PA_LLM/README.md

 ## Features

 - Ingestion script that reads PDFs/TXT, splits them with LangChain text splitters, and stores embeddings in a persistent Chroma vector database.
-- CLI query interface plus a Streamlit-powered GUI that reload the vector store and send grounded prompts to Llama 3.2 via Ollama.
+- CLI query interface plus a Streamlit-powered GUI that reload the vector store, track recent Q&A history, and send grounded prompts to Llama 3.2 via Ollama.
 - Pytest suite that validates ingestion, retrieval, and prompt construction logic with lightweight stubs.
 - Clear separation between data preparation (`ingest.py`), inference (`query.py`), and presentation (`app.py`).